It is for others to deal with statistics of how many bullets were used and what the cost of a battle-tank might be.

 When we talk of ‘casualties’, this is generally accepted to include all those who are killed, wounded, missing in action (bodies not identified) and those combatants taken as prisoners of war.
 To this day there does not exist an official and finite quantity for D-Day casualties; the main reason for this was the sudden and dramatic circumstance not allowing records to be kept.
 The rapidly shifting scenes and varied combat sites all along the coastal area made accurate accountancy of casualty rates impossible.
 Many combat troops were misplaced amongst different units, and wounded personnel were moved quickly with a proper medical priority causing disregard for counting.

 During the preparation period and run-up to D-Day, Allied air forces lost nearly 12,000 men in over 2,000 aircraft.
-Although this effort paved the way for the success of the Landings, the casualty figures are unlikely to be included
+Although this effort paved the way for the success of the Landings, the casualty figures are unlikely to be included under that heading.

 The original but broad allied casualty figure for D-Day itself is estimated at 10,000 men, including 2,500 killed in action.